jahanOSTG/Practice_Pandas-CodeChef/README.md

-## CodeChef_Pandas_practice
 # 🐼 My Pandas Journey — Challenge Completed! 🎉

-I’m thrilled to share that I have successfully completed a **Pandas Challenge** and earned my certificate! 🎓✨
+I’m thrilled to share that I have successfully completed a **Pandas Challenge** and earned my certificate from CodeChef! 🎓✨

 ---